Rolex Submariner 114060: A Review of Rolex’s Flagship Model

 An iconic watch deserves the best.
-So Rolex fitted the Submariner 114060 with the calibre 3130.
-It is a self-winding mechanical movement that is certified Swiss chronometer.
+So, Rolex fitted the Submariner 114060 with the calibre 3130.
+It is a self-winding mechanical movement that is a certified Swiss chronometer.
 This designation is given to the best high-precision watches that have passed the Swiss Official Chronometer Testing Institute (COSC) tests.

 The movement is also equipped with the Parachrom hairspring.
 This special device was invented by Rolex to improve their watch’s resistance to shocks and temperature variations.

 We normally do not include a separate section for the bracelet.
 However, we think that this Sub’s bracelet deserves recognition.

 The Rolex Submariner 114060 is equipped with the solid-link Oyster bracelet made with 904L steel.
 To make sure that the watch doesn’t slip off your wrist when diving, it has the new Oysterlock safety clasp and Glide Lock Extension system.

 Its patented Glide Lock Extention system allows it to be adjusted in increments of 2mm.
 You can adjust it to a total of 20mm.
 The best part of it is you wouldn’t need any tools for adjusting!
 This is especially advantageous to divers who need to wear the watch over thick diving suits.

 The Rolex Submariner Ref.
 114060 retails at around $7,500.
 Compared to the other Submariner models, this is one of the cheapest, if not the cheapest version in the lineup.

 Considering the information above, this makes the Ref.
 114060 a great bargain, especially for those who are just getting into the watch community.